 The availability of two standard type transfer functions between the types CHAR and INTEGER is particularly important in the quest to write programs in a machine independent form.
 We will call them ORD(ch), denoting the ordinal number of ch in the character set, and CHR(i), denoting the character with ordinal number i.
-Thus, CHR is the inverse function of ORD, and vice versa, that is, ch is a lower-case letter implies that CAP(ch) = corresponding capital letter ch is a capital letter implies that <math>CAP(ch) = ch
+Thus, CHR is the inverse function of ORD, and vice versa, that is,

-ORD(CHR(i)) = i (if CHR(i) is defined) CHR(ORD(c)) = c
+''' ORD(CHR(i)) = i (if CHR(i) is defined)

+CHR(ORD(c)) = c '''